SerafimArts/castxml/README.md

 - `composer require serafim/castxml`

-In order to access pipe library make sure to include `vendor/autoload.php` in your file.
+In order to access library make sure to include `vendor/autoload.php` in your file.

 ```php
 <?php